 For neuropsychological evaluations, a $500 deposit is due within 24 hours of scheduling with the remaining balance split between the initial intake and the last testing session.
-For psychotherapy and consultation services clients, the fee is due at each appointment.
+For psychotherapy, consultation, organizational coaching, and tutoring services, the fee is due at each appointment.

 We recommend telling your child in advance of the first testing session that he or she will be receiving an evaluation.
 Please make sure your child obtains a good night’s sleep the night before the evaluation and has a nutritious meal(s) the day of the evaluation.
 You can tell your child he or she will be receiving a “learning and mood check-up” and that the clinician will be administering a variety of paper-and-pencil and computerized tasks.
 Additionally, the clinician will be talking with your child about his or her mood and behavior.
 As young children may believe they are seeing their regular doctor and may get a shot, please let them know they will not receive any shots during the evaluation.
 During the testing sessions, your child will receive breaks, and he or she can bring a snack and drink for when breaks are taken.

 During the intake meeting, your clinician will review medications that are being taken and talk with you about you or your child taking medications on the day of the evaluation.

 On average, it takes approximately one month from the time of the intake to the time of the feedback session.
 Please note that this timeline is heavily dependent on the client’s availability for testing sessions.